-A dentist must complete the Dental Provider Enrollment Application for each separate practice location and will receive a unique provider identifier for each practice location if the application is approved.
+A dentist must complete the Dental Provider Enrollment Application for each separate practice location and will receive an NPI for each practice location if the application is approved.

 The application form includes a written agreement with HHSC.

 Dental providers may enroll in the THSteps Dental program and ICF-IID Dental Programs or as a Doctor of Dentistry Practicing as a Limited Physician, or both.
 The enrollment requirements are different with respect to the category of enrollment.